 GCSE Geography is completed over two years in Years 10 and 11.
-We follow the AQA GCSE Geography course which was introduced in 2016 and we have enjoyed some very good results.
-In 2018, our students scored marks above the national average on every one of the final examinations.
+We follow the AQA GCSE Geography course (8035) which was introduced in 2016 and we have enjoyed some very good results.

 The course is divided into six main sections, divided into Physical and Human Geography themes.
 The Physical Geography includes: 'The Challenge of Natural Hazards', 'The Living World' and 'Physical Landscapes' of the UK.
 The Human Geography covers: 'Urban Issues and Challenges', 'The Changing Economic World' and 'The Challenge of Resource Management'.
 Topics therefore, range from hazards like volcanoes and tropical storms, understanding ecosystems to coastal and river processes - whilst also encountering changing cities, issues affecting levels of development around the world and strategies for better managing the world’s resources.
 It is a fast moving and very topical course that will very often draw from current affairs and events in the news.